 While gum disease does not necessarily mean a patient will develop other conditions, the bacteria it creates are harmful to the body and can be easily maintained with proper care.

 Gum Disease Treatment Options

 Knowing the seriousness of gum disease and its effects on your systemic health, we are dedicated to providing outstanding care using safe, effective laser technology.

-- Pocket irrigation may be used by itself or in conjunction with scaling and planing.
-During this treatment, Dr. Cooley and Dr. Vick will administer an antimicrobial solution to destroy the bacteria residing in your gums.
+- Pocket irrigation?may be used by itself or in conjunction with scaling and planing.
+During this treatment, Dr. Cooley will administer an antimicrobial solution to destroy the bacteria residing in your gums.

-- Periodontal surgery may be necessary if you have advanced gum disease or if you do not respond to these other treatments.
-Although we do not perform gum surgery in our office, Drs.
-Cooley and Vick will happily refer you to an area periodontist who can remove diseased tissue during a laser gingivectomy.
+- Periodontal surgery?may be necessary if you have advanced gum disease or if you do not respond to these other treatments.
+Although we do not perform gum surgery in our office, Dr. Cooley will happily refer you to an area periodontist who can remove diseased tissue during a laser gingivectomy.

 Traditionally, gum disease could only be detected when patients began to show the outward symptoms of the condition.
 By that time, the disease was often quite advanced.
 By performing salivation DNA tests, we can detect and treat the earliest signs of gum disease.
 He also provides thorough screenings for the early detection of oral cancer, using the innovative and highly accurate OralID system.
 Screening takes approximately one to two minutes, during which the OralID tool will emit fluorescent to detect any tissue abnormalities.

 Gum disease and oral cancer can have serious consequences for your health.
 However, with early detection and treatment, you can treat these diseases more effectively, affordably, and comfortably.
 Contact us to schedule an appointment today.